Drop Foot: symptoms, causes and treatments

 Foot drop orthotics

-These devices fit inside your shoe and help keep your foot in a normal position.
+These shoe inserts can effortlessly slip into your favorite shoes and help keep your foot in a normal position.

 Physical therapy

-Therapy may be ordered to teach you exercises that help strengthen your muscles, reduce joint stiffness, and increase range of motion at the knee and ankle.
+Therapy for foot drop can teach you exercises to help strengthen your muscles, reduce joint stiffness, and increase your range of motion at the knee and ankle.

 Nerve stimulation for drop foot

-Your doctor might fit you with a device that uses electricity to stimulate the weak nerve and improve its function while you’re walking.
+For some types of drop foot, our doctor might fit you with a device that uses electrical stimulation on the weak nerve to improve its function while you’re walking.

-Surgery might be considered at different times, such as repairing or freeing up a trapped segment (decompression) of the peroneal nerve in a new-onset foot drop or, if the foot drop has failed to respond to conservative treatment, performing a tendon transfer or bone fusion in order to permanently position the foot at 90 degrees to the lower leg to facilitate walking.
+If your foot drop does not respond to conservative treatment, we may perform a tendon transfer or bone fusion in order to permanently position the foot at a 90 degree angle to the lower leg to facilitate walking.

 At UFAI, we also do tendon transfers that can help with dorsiflexion of the foot and ankle.

-Choose University Foot and Ankle Institute for drop foot treatment
+Choose University Foot & Ankle Institute for drop foot treatment

 Our nationally recognized foot and ankle specialists have decades of combined experience and work hard to get you back on your feet and back to your life with the least invasive treatment possible.